Thomas Howard, 4th Duke of Norfolk: Involvement in the Ridolfi plot and execution

 On 29 August, Norfolk's secretaries William Barker and Robert Higford entrusted to Thomas Browne, a Shrewsbury drapers merchant, what was purported to be a bag of silver coin for delivery to Laurence Bannister, one of Norfolk's officials in the north of England.
 Browne grew suspicious of the bag's weight, opened it, and discovered 600 pounds in gold from the French ambassador, destined for Scotland on Mary's behalf, and ciphered letters.
 Because he knew Norfolk was under suspicion, Browne reported his find to Cecil.
 Higford and Barker were interrogated, the letters were partly deciphered, and a search for the cipher key at Howard House uncovered a ciphered letter from Mary hidden under a doormat.
 Norfolk's servants were arrested and interrogated, and confessions were extracted from them by threats or application of torture.
 Sir Thomas Smith and Thomas Wilson were sent to confront Norfolk, who claimed the money was for his own private purposes.
 The deciphered letter, however, proved that he was lying.
 Unaware of his servants' confessions or the survival of letters which, contrary to his instructions, had not been burnt, he denied the charges against him.
 Norfolk was imprisoned in the Tower on 5 September.

 Laurence Bannister testified on favour of Norfolk, clarifying that the Duke's brother, Henry, was the one who really intended to marry the former Scottish queen.

 Norfolk initially denied all charges against him, but later admitted a degree of involvement in the transmission of money and correspondence to Mary's Scottish supporters and her participation in the Ridolfi plot.
 The evidence against Norfolk was now far stronger than it had been in 1569-70.
 It was clear that he still wanted to marry Mary, despite Elizabeth's objections.
-It was also clear that he had participated in a plot, supported by the Papacy, Spain, and possibly France, to overthrow and killed to Elizabeth.
+It was also clear that he had participated in a plot, supported by the Papacy, Spain, and possibly France, to overthrow and kill Elizabeth.
 At his trial on 16 January 1572, which lasted twelve hours, Norfolk pleaded his innocence.
 However, the jury of peers unanimously found him guilty of high treason, and he was sentenced to death.

 After Norfolk had been sentenced, it was reasonable to suppose that his execution would quickly follow.
 It was rumoured that he was to be executed on 31 January, whereupon crowds flocked to the Tower.
 Elizabeth, torn between the demands of justice on the one hand and Norfolk's 'nearness of blood [and] ... his superiority of honour' on the other, did not sign the warrant until 9 February, and on the next day she countermanded her instructions.
 She did the same thing a fortnight later, to the dismay of Cecil (now ennobled as Lord Burghley) and the Privy Council.
 They insisted that Parliament be assembled to debate the threat posed by Norfolk and Mary, although Elizabethan parliaments normally met only every three or four years and the previous parliament had been dissolved only ten months earlier.